matteolobello/compass.js/README.md

 	mode: "start",

 	// Optional transitions object.
-	// Must contain in and out animation classes
+	// Must contain in and out animation classes.
 	transitions: {
 		in: "fade-in",
 		out: "fade-out"
 	},

 	onChange: function (path) {
-		// Do something when the path changes
+		// Do something when the path changes.
 	},

 	// This function gets triggered only if "mode" is set to "start"
 	onInit: function () {
-		// Do something when Compass has been initalized
+		// Do something when Compass has been initalized.
 	},

-	// Dictionary with path as key and
-	// HTML file path to load as value
+	// Dictionary with path as key and HTML file path to load as value.
 	routes: {
 		"/": "/views/home.html",
 		"/earth": "/views/earth.html",
 		"/moon": "/views/moon.html",
 		"/sun": "/views/sun.html",

-		// If route is not valid, redirect to 404 page "/404": "/views/404.html"
+		// If route is not valid, redirect to 404 page.
+		"/404": "/views/404.html"
 	}
 });